ModelOriented/kernelshap/cran-comments.md

-# kernelshap 0.9.0
+# kernelshap 1.0.0

-We have figured out a bug in the weighting logic of Kernel SHAP.
+- We have fixed a problematic bug in the weighting logic of Kernel SHAP.

-This update comes with a fix which has been tested against two other implementations.
+- Much better parallel processing via {future.apply}.

-I am aware that the last release of {kernelshap} is not too long ago, but I still would love to see this fixed before the (well-deserved) summer break.
+I am aware that the last release of {kernelshap} is not too long ago, but I still would love to see this fixed before your (well-deserved) summer break.

 Thanks a lot!